 In this section, we formulate a model of political regime transitions and economic growth.
-At first sight, this model may appear simple, maybe even simplistic.
-But our goal is not theory for its own sake.
-We use the theory to guide our empirical investigation on historical panel data going back to the mid 1800s.
-Except for some fixed country characteristics, these data only include time-varying observations of income per capita, called y_t below, and the political regime, called a_t below.
-Such sparsity of data calls for a very parsimonious model.
-The role of this model is to formulate testable hypotheses to confront with the data, and derive a consistent set of identification and specification assumptions.
+Our goal when building the model is not theory for theory's sake.
+Our goal is to formulate testable hypotheses and derive a consistent set of identification and specification assumptions in the empirical investigation of our historical panel data going back to the mid 1800s.
+Except for some fixed country characteristics, these data only include time-varying observations of income per capita, called y_t below, and the political regime, called a_t below, and a few other variables.
+Given the sparsity of data, we leave out many possible mechanisms and formulate a very simple model under the maxim: "if you can't measure it, don't' model it".

-3.1 The economic model
+3.1 Economic structure